-After you accept an accommodation offer and pay a reservation fee, it's time to start thinking about moving into your room.
-All new students are required to complete our online e-induction before moving into University-allocated accommodation.
+After you accept an accommodation offer and pay your rent in advance, it's time to start thinking about moving into your room.
+All new students are required to complete our online induction before moving into University-allocated accommodation.
 Read our arrivals page for more information.

 Change in circumstances